 NOTE: Depending on the specific procedure, the IN-CSE performs different error handling actions.
-These procedure specific error-handling actions are defined in the respective sub-clauses of this specification.
+These procedure specific error-handling actions are defined in the respective clauses of the present document.

 8.3.2 Error handling for Monitoring events

 8.3.2.1 Internal Server Error